 RER = 30 x body weight + 70

-This may seem like quite a lot, but remember: good quality puppy foods contain around 450 kcal/cup, so you will only feed 2 cups per day.
+This may seem like quite a lot but remember: good quality puppy foods contain around 450 kcal/cup, so you will only feed 2 cups per day.
+Begging should not persuade you!
 Still, all dog’s are different and you might need to adjust the quantity of food you are giving to your pup.
 Here’s a chart with a few general examples:

 Feeding too much can lead to weight gain, bone abnormalities, and other health problems.
 If your puppy seems chubby, gradually decrease the amount of food you are feeding.
 But on the other hand, if your puppy’s ribs are showing you might need to increase calorie intake.
 The best thing you can do is to monitor your puppy’s growth progress regularly, and consult a vet if you have any questions.